aliiabdelsalam/aliiabdelsalam.github.io/_posts/25-11-26-net-tool.md

 ---
 In this series, we will start talking about Active Director  and the most common Attack  carried out against it.
 The advantage is that we will explain how to perform the Attack in a practical wa  and also how to Detec  it as an Incident Responde .

-Initially, we will begin with the most critical part an Attacker performs: the Enumeratio  process.
+Initially, we will begin with the most critical part an Attacker performs: the Enumeration  process.

 For those who don't know what Enumeration is, we will quickly explain it: It's an essential Attack Phas  that the attacker must carry out because it helps them gather more information about their targe , such as the Services that might be available and their versions, as well as if there are any open Sessions or sessions that can be opened, like a Null Sessio  (which we will explain later).
 Overall, it's a very beneficial process for the Attacker.